 The SPI protocol is controlled by op-codes.
 These op-codes specify the commands to the device.
 After /CS is activated the first byte transferred from the bus master is the op-code.
 Following the op-code, any addresses and data are then transferred.
+Note that the WREN and WRDI op-codes are commands with no subsequent data transfer.

-Certain op-codes are commands with no subsequent data transfer.
-The /CS must go inactive after an operation is complete and before a new op-code can be issued.
+Important: The /CS pin must go inactive after an operation is complete and before a new op-code can be issued.
 There is one valid op-code only per active chip select.